inovex/attractify/docs/installation.md

 # ℹ️ Attractify Documentation

 The following docs will help you to better understand, testdrive and later set up Attractify in production.

-## 🔎 About Attractify

-The amount of information a user is confronted with during their search for a specific thing is sometimes overwhelming.
-That's why we think it is essential to personalize the web and in app experience for your users during their journey.

-There are different approaches to solve these challenges.
-You can integrate web tracking, analyze the data in real time and try to predict the user's journey.
-However, you still need a service that takes over the evaluation and another service that then personalizes the experience for the user on your web site or app.

-Yes, this is possible, but we see two problems here:

-- The systems need to be extremely well connected.
-- In times of GDPR and CCPA, such sensitive data should not reside with a third-party provider.

-And these are the reasons why we developed Attractify.
-We needed a system that would allow us to personalize websites and apps without having to put the data in someone else's hands.

 ## Contents

 - Getting started with the demo